GRCDEV/ArduSim/help/development.md

 ![architectureReal](architectureReal.png)

+If the threads of the protocol are programmed following the recomendation, the deployment is trivial, as the architecture remains the same.

+Two new threads (*Test Listener* and *Test Talker*) communicate with the PC Companion.
+When commands to start the setup step or the experiment are received from the PC Companion, the thread *Test Listener* sends to the flight controller the appropriate commands the same way the thread *GUIControl* does when performing a simulation.

 ## 2 Packages structure

 The Eclipse project in organized in packages.
-We suggest to enable the hierarchical presentation of packages in Eclipse to easyly understand the project structure, which includes the following packages:
+We suggest to enable the hierarchical presentation of packages in Eclipse to easily understand the project structure, which includes the following high level packages:

 * **main**.
 This package includes the main method that runs the application (*Main.java*) as well as general parameters (*Param.java*) and text shown in GUI or messages (*Text.java*).
 * **sim**.
-This package includes the parameters, logic and GUI related to simulation but to to the execution on a real multicopter.
+This package includes the parameters, logic and GUI related to simulation but not to the execution on a real multicopter.
 * **pccompanion**.
 This package includes the parameters and GUI needed by the PC Companion, as well as the threads needed to communicate with the real multicopters.
 * **uavController**.
 This package includes the parameters related to the real or virtual multicopter, the thread needed to control it, and the threads needed to communicate with the PC Companion.
 * **api**.
-This is the most important package and includes the following elements:
+This is the most important package for the developer and it includes the following elements:
-    * pojo.
+    * *pojo*.
 Collection of objects already used in ArduSim and that could be useful for any protocol; FlightMode of the multicopter, coordinates in UTM, geographic or screen frame...
-    * WaypointReachedListener interface.
+    * *WaypointReachedListener.java* interface.
 Any protocol implementing this class can perform actions when the multicopter reaches a waypoint of the current mission (example available in MBCAP protocol, class BeaconingThread).
-    * Copter.
+    * *Copter.java*.
 Includes methods to gather flight information from the multicopter or perform actions, like changing the flight mode, as explained in detail in "[5.2 UAV control](#markdown-header-52-uav-control)" section.
-    * GUI.
+    * *GUI.java*.
 Includes methods to update the GUI and/or console during the protocol execution, as explained in detail in "[5.3 GUI integration](#markdown-header-53-gui-integration)" section.
-    * Tools.
+    * *Tools.java*.
 Includes methods to coordinate the execution of the protocol with the simulator, transform coordinates between different frames, and load missions among other utilities, as explained in detail in "[5.4 Available utilities](#markdown-header-54-available-utilities)" section.
-    * files.
+    * *files*.
 This package includes resources used when ArduSim is used as a Simulator.
 * **... (protocols packages)**

 Each new protocol must be selfcontained in an independent package.
 This way, the protocol code will be fully independent from ArduSim code, making it easyly understandable for other programmers.